QubesOS/qubes-core-admin-client/doc/manpages/qvm-service.rst

     .. note::

-        This service is enforced to be set by dom0 code.
-If you try to remove it (reset to default state), will be recreated with the rule: enabled if VM have no PCI devices assigned, otherwise disabled.
+        This service is managed by dom0 code and is not visible for *qvm-service* tool.

 qubes-firewall
     Default: enabled only in ProxyVM